Field Sobriety Test Directory

 The manual says not to administer the test if the suspect is wearing hard contacts.
 A person with a glass eye or only vision in one eye cannot be given this test.
 An evaluation of just one eye and a doubling of the score, assuming that the other eye will render the same results is both erroneous and improper.
 If the suspect has what is known as the lazy eye condition, the officer is trained to test one eye while the other eye is covered by the suspect’s hand, then to switch same.
 A person who is color blind is not validated for this test as they will probably have a pathological Nystagmus which is normal, and natural for that person.

 Three to four percent of the general population will exhibit a pathological Nystagmus.
 This can be caused by some type of neurological disorder, brain damage, epilepsy or pathological disorder which the suspect is born with or of unknown etiology.
 A large disparity between the right and left eye can clue the officer into this problem.
 At an accident scene, if the suspect sustains a concussion, this may bring on a pathological Nystagmus thereby invalidating this test.

 Although very few test conditions affect gaze Nystagmus, there are certain administrative procedures that must be followed.
-As previously mentioned, the stimulus must be placed twelve to fifteen inches in front of the suspect's eyes.
-The stimulus should be held above eye level, so that the eyes are wide open when they look directly at it.
-Due to narrowness of certain individuals eyes it becomes more difficult to make a fair evaluation of the Nystagmus unless the eyes are wide open.
+As previously mentioned, the stimulus must be placed twelve to fifteen inches in front of the suspect’s eyes.
+The stimulus should be held above eye level so that the eyes are wide open when they look directly at it.
+Due to the narrowness of certain individuals eyes, it becomes more difficult to make a fair evaluation of the Nystagmus unless the eyes are wide open.

 What the officer is trained to look for is the suspect’s inability to pursue a moving stimulus smoothly while focusing that stimulus being moved horizontally, from side to side.